martenscs/account-manager/README.md

 1. Extract the account-manager.tar.gz file (found in the samples directory).
 2. Use dsconfig to run the commands in the setup.dsconfig file.
-This will create a Web Application Extension, assign the Web Application Extension to the HTTPS Connection Handler, and add the required Scope to the Data Governance Broker's configuration.
+This will create a Web Application Extension, assign the Web Application Extension to the HTTPS Connection Handler, and add the required Scopes to the Data Governance Broker's configuration.
 If you are installing the sample on a Data Governance Broker server group, you can apply the script to the entire server group using the "--applyChangeTo server-group" argument.
 For Data Governance Brokers added later, untar the account-manager archive before cloning the configuration from an